ArfatSalman/Piezoelectricity/README.md

 # Piezoelectricity
 This is a front-end of a Static website describing about Piezoelectricity.

-I made it to present it at Geofest Internaational, CMS, Lucknow.
+I made it to present it at Geofest International, CMS, Lucknow.

 The website is static and uses HTML5, JavaScript and CSS3.